 By Chiara Spagnoli Gabardi

-There’s so little green in cities these days that finally, citizens are taking matters into their own hands.
+There’s so little green in cities these days.
+The urban garden is becoming rarer and rarer.
+Consequently, finally, citizens are taking matters into their own hands.
 Guerilla Gardening is now a growing a thing – figuratively and literally.
 In case you’re not familiar, that’s when people just sneak out in the middle of the night and plant beautiful greenery all around the city.
 Why in the middle of the night, you may ask?
 Well, because doing so is actually considered vandalism – yes, seriously – of public property!

-But for the more timid of us who want to be surrounded by greenery but don’t have a garden, there are other solutions, too.
-Even if you have a window box, that’s enough to get started – but you can also grow your ‘garden’ indoors, too (like these).
+But for the more timid of us who want to be surrounded by greenery but don’t have a garden or any ideas for a small garden design beyond the odd window box here and there, there are other solutions.
+Sure, window boxes are a great way to get started – but you can also grow your ‘garden’ indoors, too (like these).
 It’s actually way easier than you think, and there are loads of reasons to create your own urban garden!
 For example:

 ● You’ll get a great sense of achievement watching your plant babies grow.